 - 1. Attendance: Attendance and prompt arrival to class is mandatory.
 Individual exceptions made only in the event of properly documented extenuating circumstances beyond the student's control, and prior notice of reason for absence and/or tardy.
-Poor attendance/participation will impact grade.
-Students missing 5 or more classes will automatically fail the course - 2.
+Poor attendance/participation will negatively impact grade.
+Students missing 3 or more classes will automatically fail the course and be withdrawn from the program. - 2.
 Late Assignments: Assignments are due on date assigned.
-Three points per day will be deducted for late assignments. - APA format: We will use APA editorial style as the standard format for all written assignments.
+Three points per day will be deducted for late assignments. - 3.
+APA format: We will use APA editorial style as the standard format for all written assignments.
 Details of the APA style are included in the Publication Manual of the American Psychological Association, 6th Edition. - 4.
 Small group work: Groups are expected to resolve challenges.
 The instructor serves as consultant on group dynamics and teamwork.
 Groups are not penalized in their grade for consulting with the instructor. - 5.
 Respect and Civility: Cross-cultural group work can raise emotional issues and usually involves moderate to high processing of self and others.
 The instructor and classmates have the ethical responsibility to see that the class environment is maintained as a respectful and inviting place to grow together as we prepare to travel to Ghana.
 We will not, nor should we, always agree with one another.
 In this environment we should be exposed to diverse ideas and opinions, and sometime we will not agree with the ideas expressed by others.
 However, the professor does require that students engage one another with respect and professionalism. - 6.
-Technology and Information Sharing: We will technology frequently in this class.
+Technology and Information Sharing: We use technology frequently in this class.
 Due to the nature of the course, you will be sharing your work and reflections with classmates and peers.
 Some of your work will be accessible online.
 By taking this course, you indicate that you accept these requirements.
+Additionally, cell phones are not allowed in the class.
+Laptop use is restricted to classroom notes and in-class research.
+You will be asked to close your laptop during lectures and presentations.